dimaryaz/jdmtool/README.md

   - Requires a 16MB NavData WAAS card or a 4MB NavData non-WAAS card
     - If you have an 8MB data card, please [file a bug](https://github.com/dimaryaz/jdmtool/issues/)!
 - NavData and Obstacles for Avidyne IFD 400 Series
-- (Very experimental) Garmin G1000 support, except for Electronic Charts
+- (Very experimental) Garmin G1000 support
   - If you try it, please [file a bug](https://github.com/dimaryaz/jdmtool/issues/) to report your results - even just to say "it worked".
+  - Services other than Electronic Charts should produce byte-for-byte identical results to JDM, and are expected to work.
+  - Electronic Charts _may_ work, but are completely untested!
+See [more info here](ElectronicCharts.md).

 It is mainly tested on Linux, but should work on OS X and Windows.